-The lower leg is supported by two bones – on the inner side (medial), we have the tibia, and on the outer side (lateral), there is the fibula.
+The lower leg is supported by two bones – on the inner side (medial), is the tibia, and on the outer side (lateral), is the fibula.
 The first anchor point of the deltoid ligament is the medial malleolus, which is the prominence on the inner side of the ankle formed by the end of the tibia.

-Though there are 4 sets of distinct ligament groups within the deltoid ligament, for the purposes of evaluation doctors typically classify an injury to the deltoid ligament based on its location.
+Though the deltoid ligament has 4 sets of ligament groups, for evaluation doctors typically classify an injury to the deltoid ligament based on its location.
 Injuries to the deltoid ligament will be referred to as either posterior (back), middle, or anterior (front).

 Causes of Deltoid Ligament Ankle Injuries

-Injuries to the deltoid ligament are characterized by an inciting event such as hyperextension.
+Injuries to the deltoid ligament are caused by an incident such as hyperextension.
 Degenerative illnesses rarely affect the deltoid ligament, though they can break down the anchor points between the deltoid ligament and the bones it connects to.

-Injury to the deltoid ligament is common in athletes whose sport of choice involves extended and articulate foot use.
+Injury to the deltoid ligament is common in athletes whose sport involves extended and articulate foot use.
 Practicing ballet, soccer, and gymnastics are all risk factors for deltoid ligament injury.

 Symptoms and Signs of Deltoid Ligament Ankle Injuries